lidofinance/lido-dao/README.md

 As a result of the script execution, the following will be installed:

 * the Deposit Contract instance;
-* all Aragon App instances (contracts: DePool, StakingProvidersRegistry, DePoolOracle, and StETH)
+* all Aragon App instances (contracts: Lido, StakingProvidersRegistry, LidoOracle, and StETH)
-* the Aragon PM for `depoolspm.eth`;
+* the Aragon PM for `lidopm.eth`;
-* the DePool DAO template;
+* the Lido DAO template;
-* and finally, the DePool DAO will be deployed.
+* and finally, the Lido DAO will be deployed.

 To start only the ETH1 part, use: